-Evidence indicates that measuring Lp(a) may reclassify ASCVD risk and aid in pharmacotherapy decision-making.
-Repeat measurement of Lp(a) isn't recommended as the clinical value of serial measurements hasn't been established.4
+Evidence indicates that measuring Lp(a) may reclassify CVD risk and aid in pharmacotherapy decision-making.
+Repeat measurement of Lp(a) isn't recommended as the clinical value of serial measurements hasn't been established.

-AHA/ACC guidelines characterize Lp(a) ≥50 mg/dL (≥125 nmol/L), if measured, as a risk-enhancing factor, with assessment of Lp(a) indicated in women with hypercholesteremia and in people with a family history of premature ASCVD.2
+AHA/ACC guidelines characterize Lp(a) >50 mg/dL (≥125 nmol/L) as a risk-enhancing factor, with assessment of Lp(a) indicated in women with hypercholesteremia and in people with a family history of premature CVD.